 \subsection{Intermediary with Commitment}

+We have assumed thus far that the intermediary cannot refrain from selling information to the producer and cannot sell any acquired data inflow back to the consumers.
+The latter assumption entails no loss: consumers know that the intermediary sells the data to the producer, and therefore expect to receive all available information regardless of their participation decisions (Proposition \ref{tan}), because they know that revealing this information maximizes the producer's fee.

-In our analysis, the data intermediary maintains complete control over the use of the acquired data.
-Given the data inflow, the data intermediary chooses the sequentially optimal data policy to be offered to the producer.
-This assumption reflects the substantial control that large online platforms have over the use of the data and the opacity with which the data outflow is linked to the data inflow.
+The no commitment assumption reflects the substantial control that large online platforms have over the use of the data and the opacity with which the data outflow is linked to the data inflow.
 In other words, it is difficult to ascertain how any given data input informs an intermediary's data output.
 Nonetheless, it is useful to consider the implications of the data intermediary's ability to commit to a certain data policy, especially in light of the welfare properties of data sharing discussed above.
-To that end, suppose the data intermediary could offer the consumers contracts that specify a data inflow \emph{and }a data outflow policy, together with a monetary transfer.
+To that end, suppose the data intermediary offered the consumers contracts that specify a data inflow \emph{and }a data outflow policy.

-Through these richer contracts, the data intermediary can offer the consumers privacy guarantees.
-In particular, the intermediary can implement the socially efficient data-sharing policy, which consists of sharing all signals among all the consumers who accept the contract and not sharing any data at all with the producer.
+Through richer contracts, the data intermediary can offer consumers privacy guarantees.
+In particular, the intermediary can implement the socially efficient data-sharing policy, which consists of sharing all signals among all the consumers who accept the contract and not sharing any data at all with the producer (Corollary \ref{inef}).
 In exchange for this commitment, the data intermediary requests compensation from the consumers.
-In turn, the consumers are willing to pay a positive price for these data, and hence the socially optimal data sharing is always profitable.\footnote{ This environment with commitment is related to the analysis in \cite{lizz99} but has a number of distinct features.
+In turn, consumers are willing to pay a positive price for these data, and hence the socially optimal data sharing is always profitable.\footnote{ This environment with commitment is related to the analysis in \cite{lizz99} but has a number of distinct features.
 First, in \cite{lizz99}, the private information is held by a single agent, and multiple downstream firms compete for the information and for the object offered by the agent.
 Second, the privately informed agent enters the contract after she has observed her private information.
 The shared insight is that the intermediary \emph{with } commitment power might be able to extract a rent without any influence on the efficiency of the allocation.}